Coveted college football recruit charged with attempted first-degree murder

 Oregon Coach Mario Cristobal said Wednesday (via the Oregonian) that Hill was “informed earlier this spring that he would not be a member of our program.”

-Hill, listed at 5 feet 11, 175 pounds on the charging document, was a defensive back at St. John’s who withdrew during his junior year and finished his high school career at St. Frances Academy in Baltimore.
-Designated a four-star recruit by ESPN and other rankings sites, he reportedly had offers from such programs as Alabama, Clemson, Florida and Oklahoma, as well as Maryland, Virginia and Virginia Tech, before picking Oregon.
+Hill, listed at 5-foot-11, 175 pounds on the charging document, was a defensive back at St. John’s who withdrew during his junior year and finished his high school career at St. Frances Academy in Baltimore.
+Designated a four-star recruit by ESPN and other rankings sites, he reportedly had offers from Alabama, Clemson, Florida and Oklahoma, as well as Maryland, Virginia and Virginia Tech, before picking Oregon.

 The Oregonian reported Wednesday that Hill and the Ducks “parted ways months ago” and that he was not given an application or formally admitted to Oregon.
 The program soured on Hill, per the Oregonian, following several “immature actions” in February that were “not related to the current charges.”